 Residents of new residential developments that are within a Controlled Parking Zone will not be eligible for parking permits.
 Traffic Regulation Orders will therefore be amended so that new residential developments are excluded from Controlled Parking Zones.
 It is expected that the cost of advertising and administering any change to the Traffic Regulation Order in association with this will be met by the developer.
 This will also apply to suitable areas deemed eligible for car club development, including new significant developments, within any Zone, that would benefit from a 'Community Car Club'.
-The developer of these proposals will also be expected to make an appropriate contribution to, or provide at least one parking space and support a car club car for a specified period of time for, the Local Planning Authority's latest Guidance for Developers, Planners and Environmental Health on Car Club Set Up and Section 106 Agreements Planning Advice Note.
+The developer of these proposals will also be expected to make an appropriate contribution to, or provide at least one parking space and support a car club car for a specified period of time for, the Local Planning Authority's Car Club programme.
+Developers are advised to refer to the Local Planning Authority's latest Guidance for Developers, Planners and Environmental Health on Car Club Set Up and Section 106 Agreements Planning Advice Note.
 Equally, the provision of a cycle share/hire scheme may be deemed appropriate and decided on a site-by-site basis.